• Current students

 Europe

-Ten packages of sanctions (including a maintenance and alignment package) have been adopted to date ,the latest measures were adopted in February 2023.
-The European Commission has now set up a dedicated webpage, entitled Sanctions adopted following Russia’s military aggression against Ukraine, which contains information on the various sanctions adopted, including Frequently Asked Questions.
-The page is regularly updated at the moment and the FAQs are divided into the following headings which can be accessed from the drop down menu on the European Commission pages:
+The European Commission has a dedicated webpage, entitled Sanctions adopted following Russia’s military aggression against Ukraine, which contains information on the various sanctions adopted, including Frequently Asked Questions.
+The page is regularly updated and the FAQs are divided into the following headings which can be accessed here.
+See the picture tiles on the page.

 Horizontal